Windsor0501/Windsor0501.github.io/index.md

 *October 2023 - November 2023*

 - Fine-tuned general language models to adapt to specialized medical content.
-- Configured and deployed the LLaMA model and Fine-tuned it.
+- Configured and deployed the LLaMA model and fine-tuned it.
-- Configured and deployed the Ghatglm-3 model and Fine-tuned it.
+- Configured and deployed the Chatglm-3 model and fine-tuned it.
 - Built the front-end display page.

 ### Class Attendance System